Most Common Facebook Ad Mistakes To Avoid - Lebesgue: AI CMO Skip to content

 When talking about the ad creative and ad copy, we can’t forget about emojis.

-We actually decided to test three completely identical ads by just changing the ad description.
+We decided to test three completely identical ads by just changing the ad description.

 The first ad had no description at all, the second one had the five-star emoji (⭐⭐⭐⭐⭐) and the third one mentioned “free shipping”.